Table of Contents

 Step 6: Process the payroll

 With all the necessary setup completed and direct deposit activation confirmed, you are ready to run payroll.
-Adhere to the schedule you have established, and your employees will receive their salaries via direct deposit.
+Adhere to the schedule you have set up, and your employees will receive their salaries via direct deposit.

 Going forward, each payroll run will automatically initiate direct deposit payments for your employees.
 If any issues arise during the process, your payroll provider will be able to assist you.